MuhammadAkbar007/workout-tracker/src/main/resources/assignment.md

 > [!NOTE]
 > in-progress this task 👇
+- [ ] see workout plan by id: admin any & user only his/her

 - [ ] update workout plans: Allow users to update workouts and add comments.
 - [ ] delete workout plans
 - [ ] schedule workout plans for specific date and times
 - [ ] list workouts:  List active or pending workouts sorted by date and time